 While this won't provide enough space for a copy of your entire computer or all of your files, it is a quick and simple way to backup your most important files.
 Flash Drives, in a variety of sizes, can be purchased at the Chatham bookstore, local retailers and online stores.

 + Suggested Apps

 Before downloading any apps or updates on your MacBook, it is important to setup and create an Apple ID.
-Here are instructions on how to create a new Apple ID without having to enter any payment information." at the top of the page above "These are some recommended apps for students for note taking, file storing and much more.
+These are some recommended apps for students for note taking, file storage, and much more.